KULeuven-Diepenbeek/osc-course/content/appendix/installing.md

 ---
 title: '2.
 Linux Installation Instructions'
 ---

 The exercises for this course are to be done on the **Linux** Operating System (OS).
 For those unfamiliar, Linux is an open source OS that comes in many different forms called distributions.
 Linux is used extensively worldwide and you will need to use it many times in your future career.

-We would of course not ask you to remove Windows to install Linux on your personal machine and installing them side-by-side (called dual boot) is also a hassle.
-So for this course we use a third option, called a "virtual machine".
+We would of course not ask you to remove Windows to install Linux on your personal machine.
+Installing both OSes side-by-side (called a _"dual boot"_) is also a very valid option.
+Please see the [Ubuntu Install Guide](https://ubuntu.com/tutorials/install-ubuntu-desktop#1-overview) if you'd like to install Linux permanently.
+Make sure not to erase your existing Windows partition!
+We are _not_ responsible and will _not_ be able to help if something went wrong.

+For this course, we provide a third option, called a _"virtual machine"_.
 We will install Linux inside of your Windows OS through an additional program called VirtualBox, which will make Linux think it's running on normal hardware.

 Notes:

 * If you are already using Linux on your laptop, you can skip steps 1-4 below, but make sure you do steps 5-6!
-* If you are using MacOS, you should still install VirtualBox.
+* If you are using MacOS, you should still install a Linux flavor.
 Even though MacOS also runs on a flavor of UNIX, they are not fully compatible.
+For instance, you will not be able to compile and run the device driver exercises.
-* If you are using MacOS 11 (Big Sur) on a M1 Apple architecture (ARM64 - click on "apple" - "about": does "Chip" say "Apple M1"?), then you're out of luck.
-VirtualBox does not run under the M1 chip, but QEmu does.
-See https://www.sevarg.net/2021/01/09/arm-mac-mini-and-boinc/ - although beware and follow it at your own risk!
+    - If you are using a 2020+ M1 Apple Mac architecture (ARM64 - click on "apple" - "about": does "Chip" say "Apple M1"?), then you should try out the QEMU-based Mac-specific virtualization alternative called [UTM](https://mac.getutm.app/).
+Follow [the UTM docs](https://docs.getutm.app/guides/ubuntu/) on how to install Ubuntu.
+Don't forget to choose "virtualize" and mount [the ARM64 `.iso`](https://ubuntu.com/download/server/arm)---not the AMD one.
+Bodhi Linux only works in "emulate" mode and is _very_ slow.
-* If you are using Windows **and have a bit more experience**, you can also install the WSL (Windows Subsystem for Linux) instead of VirtualBox.
-See https://docs.microsoft.com/en-us/windows/wsl/install for a tutorial.
-This is only recommended for students who know what they are doing though!
+    - If that still doesn't work, try [VMWare Fusion](https://www.vmware.com/products/fusion.html), a personal edition is free.

-## Recipe for installing the OSC virtual machine
+## OSC VirtualBox Install Guide

 1. Download and install [VirtualBox](https://www.virtualbox.org/)
 2. Download Linux
     * There are many types of Linux available.
 We will use either Ubuntu or Bodhi (which is a more lightweight, smaller version of Ubuntu)
-        * download [Ubuntu](https://ubuntu.com/download/desktop) (choose the Ubuntu 20.04.3 LTS, filename ubuntu-20.04.3-desktop-amd64.iso) (2.7GB image, will require 10GB disk space)
+        * download [Ubuntu](https://ubuntu.com/download/desktop) (choose the Ubuntu 22.04.1 LTS, filename ubuntu-22.04.1-desktop-amd64.iso) (3.6 GB image, will require 10GB+ disk space)
         * OR download [Bodhi](https://www.bodhilinux.com/download) (choose the Standard release, filename bodhi-6.0.0-64.iso) (800MB image, will require 6GB disk space)
     * We strongly recommend you use Ubuntu if possible

 3. Prepare VirtualBox
-    * For this first part, we will follow [an existing guide](https://brb.nci.nih.gov/seqtools/installUbuntu.html)
+    * For this first part, we will follow [an existing guide](https://brb.nci.nih.gov/seqtools/installUbuntu.html).
+You can also simply read along the official [Ubuntu VirtualBox install guide](https://ubuntu.com/tutorials/how-to-run-ubuntu-desktop-on-a-virtual-machine-using-virtualbox#1-overview).
         * Note that this is for an older version of Ubuntu, but everything is the same up until where you need to actually install Linux (the "Install Ubuntu" heading), which is where you go to step 4 below
     * Follow the guide until the "Install Ubuntu" Heading, taking into account these changes/options:
         * Memory size: